Classes and inheritance¶

 defined in the base classes but in the superclass.
 To see this effect, define

-that moves a shape in the
+another method in the Form class called move that moves a shape in the

-coordinates.
-The definition for Form
+x and y coordinates.
+The definition for Form is now:

 1>>> class Form: